fburic/notes/singularity_conda.md

 **Important Note** The more complex the spec file is, the less likely it is to be successfully built.

 There are 2 ways to obtain simple/clean spec files:

-1. create it by hand (easier if the environment has few packages)
+1. Create it by hand (easier if the environment has few packages).
+You can also use the command `conda env export --from-history` to output only the pacakges you asked for in an existing environment, though some cleanup might still be needed.
+See [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#exporting-an-environment-file-across-platforms)
-2. clean the exported spec file from the existing environment
+2. Clean the exported spec file from the existing environment

 Here I’ll show **option 2** since it has a few extra steps: